 The Council has identified an embedded lease within the joint environmental services contract.
-This is where there are assets utilised for the specific use of the contract and paid for as part of the contractual payments for the services provided.
-These assets include refuse, recycling, grounds maintenance and street cleansing vehicles and are split from the contractual payments to be disclosed in the statements as finance leases.

-The assets are included within Property, Plant and Equipment as follows:
+This is where there are specific assets to be utilised for the duration of the contract and paid for as part of the contractual payments for the services provided.
+These assets include refuse, recycling, grounds maintenance and street cleansing vehicles.
+The lease element of the contract has been classified as a finance lease and the payments have been separated from the contractual payments and analysed between the capital repayment and the attributable finance costs.
+The net book value of the assets, which are included within Property, Plant and Equipment, are as follows:

-2014/15 2013/14
+2015/16 2016/17

 £000 £000

-Vehicles, Plant and Equipment 1,446 1,767
+1,124 Vehicles Plant and Equipment 803